burke/zeus/README.md

 ## Rails 2.3 Support

 The default plan bundled with zeus only supports Rails 3.x and 4.x.
-There is a project (currently WIP) to provide Rails 2.3 support at https://github.com/tyler-smith/zeus-rails23.
+There is a project to provide Rails 2.3 support [here](https://github.com/tyler-smith/zeus-rails23), however it has not been updated in some time.